practicalli/clojure/docs/index.md

 Clojure has an open source license and a large number of open source libraries and tools.
 Simple host interoperability allows a even more libraries to be leveraged.

 !!!
-QUOTE "Adrian Cockcroft - formally Cloud Architect, Netflix"
+QUOTE "Adrian Cockcroft - as Cloud Architect at Netflix"
     The most productive programmers I know are writing everything in Clojure ... producing ridiculously sophisticated things in a very short time.
 And that programmer productivity matters.

 [Clojure REPL Workflow overview](introduction/repl-workflow.md){.md-button}